MediaComem/comem-archidep/SYSADMIN-CHEATSHEET.md

 This shows you whether your service is active (running) and whether it is enabled (to restart at boot).
-When there is a problem, it may also show you the error that caused to the service to fail to start.
+When there is a problem, it may also show you the error that caused the service to fail to start.

 If you cannot find a clear problem from the status information, you should look at the system logs for that service: